davidedantonio/from-macro-micro-microservices/README.md

-# Micro-services example using FAstify
+# Micro-services example using Fastify

 Run in locale